-Cortexyme is a registered trademark of Cortexyme, Inc. All other brand names or trademarks appearing in this prospectus are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in this prospectus are referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Cortexyme is a registered trademark of Cortexyme, Inc. All other brand names or trademarks appearing in this Annual Report on Form 10-K are the property of their respective holders.
+Solely for convenience, the trademarks and trade names in this Annual Report on Form 10-K are referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.